sarasgambato/ExpRoLab_Assignment2/README.md

 1. The `behavior` node, the one implementing the Finite State Machine (FSM), builds the ontology by waiting for the `detect_marker` node to publish the list of IDs, then it sends one ID at a time to the `load_ontology` node, and in the end it stores all the information received by the last mentioned node for further use in the FSM.
 2. Every time the FSM has reasoned about which location to reach, the coordinate of the location are sent as a goal to the [move_base](http://wiki.ros.org/move_base) Action Client, which computes a path to the given point based on the knowledge of the map, which is updated every time the robot moves in the environment through [gmapping](http://wiki.ros.org/gmapping).
 3. The `planner` and `controller` nodes, which simply simulated the planning of a path and the control of the robot, have been removed from the overall architecture, given that now all of this is done through `move_base`.
+4. The `helper` has been divided into 2 different files for sake of simplicity, one concerning the behavior of the FSM and one concerning the interaction with Action Clients.

 ## Installation & running
 ### Installation